Sharryn Jackson

-Sharryn Maree Jackson (born 12 February 1962), Australian politician, was an Australian Labor Party member of the Australian House of Representatives.
+Sharryn Maree Jackson (born 12 February 1962), is a former Australian politician, who was formerly an Australian Labor Party member of the Australian House of Representatives.
 She served one term from 2001 representing the Division of Hasluck before losing the seat at the 2004 federal election.
 She regained the seat at the 2007 federal election and was then defeated at the 2010 federal election.

-Jackson was an elected member of the National Executive of the Labor Party.
+Jackson was also previously an elected member of the National Executive of the Labor Party.

 Personal life

 Jackson was born in Perth, Western Australia, to parents from Bayswater and Guildford.
 During her early childhood, she travelled throughout rural Western Australia with her parents and three sisters- Julie, Karina, and Tania.
 She has three nephews Adam, Thomas, and Michael, as well as four nieces Lauren, Jess, Emily, and Amy.
 In her teenage years, she lived at the Swanleigh Residential College in Middle Swan, and attended Lockridge Senior High School.
 She went on to complete a Bachelor of Arts degree majoring in English, at the University of Western Australia.

 In 1999, Jackson was included on the honour roll celebrating the centenary of women's suffrage in Western Australia.

 Jackson is married and, together with her husband John, they live in Gooseberry Hill.
 She has two stepchildren.